-Community development quotas, which are integral to the IFQ Program, have assured isolated, low-income, Alaskan native coastal communities a major source of employment and revenue.
+Community development quotas, which are integral to the halibut/sablefish IFQ program, have assured isolated, low-income, Alaskan native coastal communities a major source of employment and revenue.
 At the same time, economic and social disruption of other communities has been avoided; the top five halibut ports and the top four sablefish ports remain the same as under the open access system.
-Small vessels serving minor ports have been guaranteed their place in the fisheries, and an industry fee-based loan program has been established for the owners of those vessels and for new entrants to the fisheries.
-In short, the IFQ Program has increased the overall value of the fisheries, making it possible to dedicate a portion to the poorest communities, without adversely affecting the others.
+Small vessels serving minor ports have been guaranteed their place in the fisheries, and an industry fee-based loan program has been established for the owners of those vessels and for new entrants to the fisheries. insert In short, this IFQ program has increased the overall value of the fisheries, making it possible to dedicate a portion to the poorest communities, without adversely affecting the others.

 The Magnuson-Stevens Act requires that fisheries management take into account the interests of fishing communities.
-National Standard 8.
+16 U.S.C.
+1851(a)(8).